Can Nano Banana 2 Replace Traditional Image Restoration Models? An Evaluation of Its Performance on Image Restoration Tasks: Results and Analysis

 \textbf{Output Stability.} We further evaluate the stability of Nano Banana 2 under repeated inference.
 For each prompt type, we select representative prompts, including L3, LF1, S1, and SF2, and perform three independent runs for each input image under identical conditions.
 For each run, we compute six IQA metrics and conduct a \textit{Friedman test}~\cite{friedman1937use} to examine whether the differences across repeated outputs are statistically significant.
 The null hypothesis assumes that there is no significant difference among the repeated runs for the same input and prompt.
 Overall, \cref{tab:significance} indicates that the model exhibits stable behavior in most cases.
 Across the four prompt groups and six IQA metrics, we obtain a total of 24 statistical tests, among which only 2 cases show statistical significance ($p < 0.05$), leading to the rejection of the null hypothesis.
 In contrast, the remaining majority have $p$-values far greater than 0.05, indicating that the null hypothesis cannot be rejected.
 This suggests that the variations across repeated runs are generally insignificant, and the model produces consistent restoration results despite the stochastic nature of the generative process.
 This observation holds for both full-reference and no-reference metrics, indicating stability in terms of both reconstruction fidelity and perceptual quality.
 However, we also observe occasional outliers where repeated runs lead to large variations in IQA scores.
-These cases are typically associated with challenging inputs involving complex structures or severe degradations, where the generative process exhibits increased stochasticity.
-As shown in~\cref{fig:stability}, repeated trials on the same input can produce noticeably different outputs, including shifts in dominant object color and structural changes.
-Such variations are often accompanied by inconsistent texture synthesis and structural deviations, which lead to fluctuations in both distortion-based and perceptual metrics.
-These observations indicate that, although Nano Banana 2 demonstrates overall stability under repeated inference, its outputs remain sensitive to stochastic sampling in difficult scenarios.
+These cases typically occur for challenging inputs with complex structures or severe degradations, where the generative process exhibits increased stochasticity.
+As shown in~\cref{fig5}, repeated trials on the same input can produce noticeably different outputs, including shifts in dominant object color and structural changes, often accompanied by inconsistent texture synthesis and metric fluctuations.
+These results indicate that, although Nano Banana 2 demonstrates overall stability under repeated inference, its outputs remain sensitive to stochastic sampling in difficult scenarios.
 This suggests that controlling generative randomness is crucial for improving reliability, highlighting stability as an important direction for future research in generative image restoration.

 \textbf{Discussion.} The above observations reveal a clear perception–distortion trade-off in prompt-guided restoration.
 Prompts without fidelity constraints encourage the model to prioritize perceptual enhancement, which improves no-reference quality metrics but reduces fidelity to the original image.
 In contrast, prompts emphasizing fidelity constrain the generative process and lead to more accurate reconstruction, improving distortion-based metrics.
 Overall, our results suggest that concise prompts with explicit fidelity instructions provide the most effective guidance for image restoration.
 This finding highlights the importance of prompt design in generative restoration systems and suggests that prompt can significantly influence the balance between perceptual quality and reconstruction fidelity.